IHE/RAD.IRA/input/pagecontent/index.md

 <div markdown="1" class="stu-note">

 IRA uses FHIR R5 for the resources used in FHIRcast events.
-Specifically this includes the FHIR ImagingSelection resource.
-FHIR R5 is currently under development.

-IRA also uses FHIRcast 3.0.0 which is currently under development.
+IRA uses FHIRcast 3.0.0 which is currently under development.

 Links to FHIRcast will be updated to the final version when the official version is published.